-Cellulitis and cellulite are two completely different things.
+Cellulitis and cellulite are two completely different conditions.
 Cellulitis is a bacterial infection of the dermis - the deep layer of skin - as well as the subcutaneous tissues (fat and soft tissue layer) that are under the skin.
-While cellulite is caused by fatty deposits under the skin that give it an orange peel or cottage cheese look.
-This article is about the bacterial infection - cellulitis.

-Bacteria are present on the skin and do not generally cause any harm.
-However, if they go deep into the skin they can cause infection.
-They generally get in through cuts, grazes or bites.
-People with eczema or psoriasis have a higher risk of bacteria getting into the skin.
+Some types of bacteria are naturally present on the skin and do not normally cause any harm.
+However, if they go deep into the skin, they can cause an infection.

 Causes of cellulitis

 Cellulitis is an infection of the deeper layers of the skin.

 Streptococci and staphylococci groups are commonly found on the surface of the skin and cause no harm, however, if they enter the skin they can cause infection.